MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/code-sign-android.md

 # Code sign for Android

 In this article, you'll learn about how to code sign for Android (APK).
-You'll need to sign your app for Android if you selected Android as one of the [platforms](overview.md#app-platforms) while creating and building your [wrap project](wrap-how-to.md#create-native-mobile-apps-for-ios-and-android-using-the-wizard).
+You need to sign your app for Android if you selected Android as one of the [platforms](overview.md#app-platforms) while creating and building your [wrap project](wrap-how-to.md#create-native-mobile-apps-for-ios-and-android-using-the-wizard).

 > [!IMPORTANT]
 > If you'd like to sign an AAB app for Google Play distribution instead, refer to [Sign your app](https://developer.android.com/studio/publish/app-signing).

 ## Prepare your PC

-You'll need the following information to get started:
+You need the following information to get started:

 - Install [Android Studio](https://developer.android.com/studio)
 - Install [OpenSSL](https://www.openssl.org/)